maximschu/fusion/LiDAR/lidar_slam_object detection.md

+#Object detection?
-MATLAB code: --------note the paus 2 seconds, can be done much faster
+##MATLAB code: --------note the paus 2 seconds, can be done much faster

+**
 maxLidarRange = 8; % Maximum range of your LiDAR sensor in meters mapResolution = 20; % Resolution of the map (cells per meter)